lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 However, instead of simply _returning_ a value to render, a directive gets special access to the underlying DOM associated with its expression, and is persisted across multiple renders so it can be stateful.
 A directive can also be notified when it is disconnected or reconnected.

 While Lit ships with a number of built-in directives like `repeat` and `cache`, users can author their own custom directives.
+To create a directive:

+*   Implement the directive as a class that extends the `Directive` class.
-This is accomplished by extending the `Directive` class and passing it to the `directive` factory to create a directive function that can be used in Lit template expressions:
+*.
+Pass your class to the `directive` factory to create a directive function that can be used in Lit template expressions.

 ```js
 import {Directive, directive} from 'lit-html/directive.js';